sanity-io/sanity-plugin-asset-source-unsplash/README.md

 # Sanity Asset Source: Unsplash

+## Installation

+`sanity install asset-source-unsplash`

+Edit the config file found in `./config/sanity-plugin-asset-source-unsplash.json` with your Unsplash API key.

 ## Developing on this module

 To simulate using your development version as a real module inside a studio, you can do the following: